CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 We've mainly been focusing on *right-censorship*, which describes cases where we do not observe the death event.
 This situation is the most common one.
-Alternatively, there are situations where we do not observe the *birth* event occuring.
+Alternatively, there are situations where we do not observe the *birth* event occurring.
 Consider the case where a doctor sees a delayed onset of symptoms of an underlying disease.
-The doctor is unsure *when* the disease was contracted (birth), but know it was before the discovery.
+The doctor is unsure *when* the disease was contracted (birth), but knows it was before the discovery.

 Another situation where we have left censored data is when measurements have only an upperbound, that is, the measurements instruments could only detect the measurement was *less* than some upperbound.